Students talk about the Latino Leadership Initiative's value for them in understanding the cultural issues around working with Latino populations.

 Our faculty are frequently asked to contribute their expertise and thought leadership across multiple media platforms.
 View Faculty in the News to see where faculty have provided expert commentary or been recognized for their contributions in their field.

-Boston College School of Social Work (BCSSW) recently launched a new lab and a new center.
 The Immigrant Integration Lab, led by BCSSW faculty member Westy Egmont, is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
-The Center for Social Innovation, led by BCSSW faculty Marcie Pitt-Catsouphes and Stephanie Berzin, fosters effective, sustainable social innovations that enhance social justice.
+The Center for Social Innovation, led by BCSSW faculty Stephanie Berzin and Tiziana Dearing, fosters effective, sustainable social innovations that enhance social justice.

-Two BC Social Work centers, the National Resource Center for Participant-Directed Services, led by BCSSW faculty Kevin Mahoney, and the Center on Aging and Work, led by BCSSW faculty Marcie Pitt-Catsouphes, are part of the Boston College Institute on Aging, directed by BCSSW faculty James Lubben.
-Drs.
-Mahoney, Pitt-Catsouphes, and Lubben have been awarded multi-million dollars grants over the past years from private foundations and federal offices.
+Two BC Social Work centers, the National Resource Center for Participant-Directed Services, led by BCSSW faculty Richard Petty, and the Center on Aging and Work, led by Jackie James and Tay McNamara, are part of the Boston College Institute on Aging, directed by BCSSW faculty James Lubben.
+The Centers and Institute have received multi-million dollars grants over the past years from private foundations and federal offices.
 The resources have been used to foster cutting-edge research and scholarship, sponsor MSW and PhD students, and disseminate evidence that informs public policy.

 To facilitate learning and research, BC Social Work is fortunate to be one of only 10 schools of social work in the U.S. and the only one in New England to maintain its own Social Work Library.